 Looking for a software job, tech job or research position in Santa Cruz?

 Do you have a degree in computer science and computer programming skills in Python?
-Consider these opening and work in tech, software, research at UC Santa Cruz
+Work in tech, software, research at UC Santa Cruz!

-Work at the UC Santa Cruz Genomics Institute!
-Seize the opportunity with the folks who published the human genome to the internet.
+Work at the UC Santa Cruz Genomics Institute, and seize the opportunity with the folks who published the human genome to the internet.
 We’re innovators in computational genomics, bioinformatics, creating software to manage genomic data and using computers to help cure cancer.
 This, plus all the benefits of working in Santa Cruz at the University of California.
 Join us!
 Apply now: jobs.ucsc.edu

 Job # 1707668 – Senior Software Engineer, Computational Genomics Lab (CGL)

 Job #1707365 – Data Wrangler, UCSC Genome Browser